 It is expected that all graduating students will be present at commencement except in cases of extreme emergency or circumstances beyond their control.
 Notice to graduate in absentia must be given to the registrar well in advance.
-In order to participate in commencement exercises, a student must have approval from Academic Advisor and Registrar and complete the required Application for Graduation.
+To participate in commencement exercises, a student must have approval from Academic Advisor and Registrar, complete the required Application for Graduation, and pay the graduation fee.